nimbis/django-dbbackup/README.txt

 COMMON ERRORS
 -------------
-Error: ERROR [403] 'The provided token does not allow this operation'
+ERROR [403] 'The provided token does not allow this operation'
     Creating an app in Dropbox defaults access to "app_folder" as opposed to whole folder.
 Try changing the setting DBBACKUP_DROPBOX_ACCESS_TYPE to 'app_folder'.
 (Ref: issue #9)